DSP Selection for Flammable Goods and the Delivery Risks That E-commerce Paint Brands Overlook

 Research shows that brands who evaluate DSPs based on hazardous capability scale faster, reduce failed deliveries, and improve customer satisfaction.
 DSP selection is not an afterthought.
 It is part of the safety infrastructure.

 CEO Mark Becker frames it perfectly.
 "At the end of the day, all we are is builders.
-The two of us love to build."
+We love to build."
 Hazardous brands must build delivery networks with equal intention.